 - Blooding: Similarly, if a mouse chews on a water pipe, it could result in leakage or flooding.

 - Parasites: Mice can carry fleas and ticks that can then be introduced into the home.
 Those fleas can then infest your pets and spread throughout your home.
 The ticks can become attached to humans and cause dangerous diseases like Lyme disease.

 Mice are extremely dangerous when they invade homes and they can be very evasive.
 The best way to avoid an infestation is to make sure they have no way to get in by sealing off all entry points.
 You should also make your home less inviting by taking out the trash regularly, cleaning up spills immediately, and fixing leaky pipes and fixtures.
 In case you encounter an infestation before you have had a chance to seal them out, you should contact a pest control professional.
 A professional can guarantee complete eradication of the mice and help you prevent future infestations.

-The professionals at Quik-Kill Pest Eliminators are here to help!
+The professionals at Quik-Kill Pest Eliminators in Davenport and the Quad-Cities are here to help!
 Contact us to find out more about our Home Guardian SM Service options to control and eliminate pests in your home.
 Our technicians are experienced and armed with all of the most comprehensive solutions for protection against mice and other home-invading pests.
 Get started today with Quik-Kill Pest Eliminators!